wnfs-wg/spec/spec/private-wnfs.md

 <img src="./diagrams/decryption_pointer.png" width="400">

+NB: This diagram shows an abstract model of how data relates to each other.
+Some arrows are meant to be interpreted more abstractly and don't have a concrete encoding as data.
+The box labeled "Subdirectory Pointers & Keys" doesn't exist on its own and is part of the [`PrivateDirectory` schema](#31-cleartext-data).
+For a different angle and a more concrete diagram see [Section Revision Key Structure](#3172-revision-key-structure).

 #### 3.1.6.1 Revision Key

 Revision keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.